mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/CustomOperationTypes.md

 The library provides 3 operation types that are applicable to different situations:

 1. **Queries**: The most basic type that supports fetching any kind of data.
-2. **Paginated Requests**: A type for fetching paginated data that can be put into an infinite scrollable list piece by piece.
+2. **Pagination**: A type for fetching paginated data that can be put into an infinite scrollable list piece by piece.
 3. **Mutations**: A type for updating data asynchronously, such as performing a POST request to an API.

 All types are built on top of the ``OperationRequest`` protocol, and so all modifiers and functionallity that works with a generic `OperationRequest` will also work with all 3 types.

 You can also build your own operation types to support cases that the built-in types don't support by inheriting from the `OperationRequest` protocol.
 We'll explore how one could make a simplified type for fetching recursive data such as nested comments in a comment thread.

-This is an advanced topic, but the built-in type should support nearly every case you encounter in your app, so implementing your own type should be relatively rare.
-Nevertheless, this article still serves as insight into how the built-in types work under the hood, and should further your understanding of the internals of the library.
+This is a very advanced topic, but the built-in types should support nearly every case you encounter in your app, so implementing your own type should be relatively rare.
+Nevertheless, this article still serves as insight into how the built-in types work under the hood, and should further your understanding of the of the library.

 ## Building a Recursive Operation Type